zuedev/uag-core/addons/cba_settings_userconfig/README.md

 ## Philosophy

-Addon settings should only be forced if they are required for sessions to work properly.
+Addon settings should only be forced if they are required for sessions to work properly, such as difficulty, AI, or gameplay mechanics.
 All other settings should be left to the players to configure themselves.
 This allows players to customize their experience while ensuring that essential features are always enabled.